crf8472/libarcstk/examples/README.md

 # Example applications

-libarcs comes with 4 mini examples for what can be done with libarcs and how this is to be done.
-Each of the examples refers to one of the main modules of libarcs.
+libarcstk comes with 4 mini examples for what can be done with libarcstk and how this is to be done.
+Each of the examples refers to one of the main modules of libarcstk.

 The aim of the examples is demonstration.
-If you are interested in using libarcs, the author feels you should have some code to start with.
+If you are interested in using libarcstk, the author feels you should have some code to start with.

 Each of the example applications lets the user input her own data and is intended to provide useful results for a specific task.